racket/racket-lang-org/blog/_src/posts/2017-02-05-on-application.md

 *posted by Jack Firth*

 Today I wanted to write about function application.
 Specifically, how to redefine and customize application with Racket.
-We'll also look at some Racket packages the define interesting and useful forms of function application.
+We'll also look at some Racket packages that define interesting and useful forms of function application.

 ## The theory

+Application is the process of combining a function and arguments to evaluate a result.
 Application defines one half of *lambda calculus*, the formal model underlying much of modern functional programming.
-The other half is *abstraction*, which creates new functions.
-Creating and applying functions lies at the heart of Racket and many other functional languages.
+The other half is *abstraction*, which is creating new functions.
+Creating and applying functions is the heart of Racket and many other functional languages.

 So how are functions applied in Racket?
 What makes `(if (< 5 10) 'foo 'bar)` a macro use and `(< 5 10)` a function use?

 That's actually a trick question, because function application *is* a macro in Racket.
-During macro expansion, the Racket expander inspects the first element of an expression to determine if it has a binding to a macro.
+During [macro expansion][1], the Racket expander inspects the first element of an expression to determine if it has a binding to a macro.
 If it doesn't, rather than assume the expression is a function application, the expander inserts an *artificial* identifier named `#%app`[racket] into the expression.
 So in the above example, the expression `(< 5 10)` is converted to `(#%app < 5 10)`.
 This `#%app`[racket] identifier doesn't refer to a single specific `#%app`[racket] like the `if`[racket] refers to `if`[racket] from `racket/base`[racket], rather it refers to whatever the enclosing environment defines `#%app`[racket] to be (which by default means ordinary function application from `racket/base`[racket]).

 However, imported modules can provide their own definitions of function application by providing an `#%app`[racket] macro.
 Let's define our own `#%app`[racket] that, in addition to applying a